xpack/xpack-build-box/ubuntu/README.md

 $ sudo bash ~/Downloads/xpack-build-box.git/ubuntu/install-xbb.sh
 ```

+It takes a few minutes to install all system requirements.

 #### Visual Studio Code

 The recommended editor is Visual Studio Code, which can be downloaded